Darguima/arch_installer/README.md

 # Arch Installer

-On this repo are available the configurations files for my 2 setups, alongside the Python script that I use to merge them.
+On this repo are available the configurations files for my 2 Arch Linux setups, installed with `archinstall`.

+This repository is a complement to my [dotfiles](https://github.com/darguima/dotfiles).
+So my Window Manager, the applications that I use and their configurations will not be installed now.

 ## Running the script